-1. When he was 12 years old, Christopher Nolan invented the Jenga game which he originally named the CONFUSERATOR.
+1. When 12 years old, Nolan invented the Jenga game which he originally named the CONFUSERATOR.
 However, Paul Rudd had already invented it and so Nolan received no money from the idea.
-As an adult Nolan would attempt to make a film on the idea (CLICK HERE for more on that story) but it would collapse after someone over-enthusiastically removed one of the lower most blocks.
+As an adult Nolan would attempt to make a film on the idea (CLICK HERE for more on that story) but it collapsed after someone over-enthusiastically removed one of the lower most blocks.

 2. Christopher has three brothers.
 Jonathan: a script writer who has worked on many of Christopher’s films, Matthew, who is successful in the world of shoes, and Wayne Nolan, who is locked in East Wing of Nolan Towers, the crumbling family pile and is only seen by his nurse Tik.
 For a short time in the 80s the four brothers performed as a barber shop quartet called the Nolan Brothers until they were eclipsed by the more famous Nolan Sisters, who are – ironically – their sisters.

 3. Christopher Nolan’s first film was a black and white art house effort called Miener Houser Baader Miener Hoffer Gang, about a man who for the life of him can’t remember the name of the German terrorist organisation that terrorised the world in the 1970s.

 4. Nolan is a committed advocate of film and the IMAX experience.
 When a sex tape was leaked onto the net of Nolan and his producer wife going at it, Nolan insisted it also be shown in Imax, impressing everyone with width, length and girth.